-If your institution has waived its application fee for the Fall 2022 admission cycle please select no.
+If your institution has waived its application fee for the Fall 2026 admission cycle please select no.

-If you have an application fee and an on-line application option, please indicate policy for students who apply on-line:
+No Yes Does your institution have an application fee? Х Amount of application fee: Yes No Can it be waived for applicants with financial need?
+If you have an application fee and an on-line application option, please indicate policy for students who apply on-line: Same fee Free Reduced Yes No Can on-line application fee be waived for applicants with financial need?

-Same fee

-Free

-Reduced